ikelin/jquery.dynamiclist/README.md

-# jquery.dynamiclist #
+# jQuery Dynamic List #

 A jQuery plugin that dynamically adds or removes items from a list on the client side and normalizes the list index.

 This plugin is useful when data-binding one-to-many relationships.
 Frameworks such as Spring MVC (using AutoPopulatingList) can bind the list automatically to the form backing object as long as the items are normalized.

 The idea is a list and inside the list are items that can be dynamically added or removed.
 So there is one `Add` button for the list and every item has a `Remove` button.
 When the `Add` button is clicked, the plugin will clone the template item in the list and append the newly cloned item to the end of the list.
+While adding and removing, the plugin is also normalizing the index for each item.

 The index for the template item has to be `#` so that the cloning process can replace the `#` with the appropriate index.
 Before the form is submitted, the template item is removed so the data binding won't have a NumberFormatException.
 If the form is submitted via AJAX, make sure to call the `removeListTemplate()` method before the remote form submit.